-A company built upon a solid 15-year foundation in quality, PJLA knows the field of laboratory quality and thoroughly understands the assessment and accreditation process.
+A company built upon a solid foundation in quality, PJLA knows the field of laboratory quality and thoroughly understands the assessment and accreditation process.
 PJLA was founded by Perry L. Johnson, one of the world's top experts and authors on ISO 9000 and a leading educator on the theories and practices of Total Quality Management.
 Based on its heritage, its vast experience in the field of laboratory accreditation, and the expertise of its assessment staff, PJLA is destined to become a prominent and respected accreditation body in the United States.

 PJLA is a full-service accreditation body with technical experts and technical assessors on staff.
-PJLA's technical assessors have years of experience in testing and calibration fields.
-They have undergone training in ISO/IEC 17025:2005 and other relevant training sessions including Measurement Uncertainty.
-PJLA has selected our assessors to conduct ISO/IEC 17025 services due to their extensive work experience in testing or calibration and their years of experience in ISO/IEC 17025:2005 assessing practices.
+PJLA¢ technical assessors have years of experience in testing fields.
+They have undergone training in ISO 15189 and other relevant training sessions.
+PJLA has selected our assessors to conduct ISO 15189 services due to their extensive work experience in medical testing and their years of experience in ISO 15189 assessing practices.

-PJLA is a MRA Signatory of the International Laboratory Accreditation Cooperation (ILAC) and of the Asia Pacific Laboratory Cooperation (APLAC).
+PJLA is a MRA Signatory of the International Laboratory Accreditation Cooperation (ILAC) and of the Asia Pacific Accreditation Cooperation (APAC)